DanishAslam7/ChemEXIN-Container/README.md

 ### 2. Organism Selection

-    h or H → Homo sapiens
+    h or H → H. sapiens
-    m or M → Mus musculus
+    m or M → M. musculus
     c or C → C. elegans

 ### 3. Single-Line Sequence Retrieval (Optional)

 If your FASTA contains multi-line sequences:

-    Do you want to retrieve the single line sequence file?
+    Do you want to retrieve the single-line sequence file?
 (Y/N)

 If `y` is selected, a single-line version will be saved in the `results/` directory.

 ### 4. Probability Threshold Selection